The Heretical Poets: the Greatest Heretics?

 Were all the great poets heretics?
 One should probably avoid sweeping generalizations, but if "heresy" means something like

-"disagreeing with the prevailing orthodoxy" then certainly some of the best writers of what might ironically be called "the
+"disagreeing with the prevailing orthodoxy" then certainly some of the best and

 And what about more orthodox Christian poets like Dante Alighieri, John Donne,